Ararat (film): Critical reception

-Critical reception was mostly negative.
+Critical reception to the film was mixed.
 In Canada, The Globe and Mail wrote "The metaphors are provocative, but too often, the viewer is left puzzled by the mechanics of the delivery."
 Brian D. Johnson, writing for Maclean's, called it frustrating, though also interesting, and said it fell short despite ambition.
 The National Posts review stated "Egoyan is almost crippled by a need to show all sides."
 At the Toronto International Film Festival, the national panel of judges placed it in the year's top 10.

 Roger Ebert gave it two and a half stars, calling it "needlessly confusing," saying it "clearly comes from Egoyan's heart" but is "too much, too heavily layered, too needlessly difficult, too opaque."
 He also said it was disputed whether the film's quote from Adolf Hitler that the Armenian genocide is forgotten is genuine.
 In The New York Times, Stephen Holden called the film a "profound reflection on historical memory," and "hands down the year's most thought-provoking film."
 The BBC's Tom Dawson wrote the film "feels clumsy and convoluted" compared to Egoyan's other work.

-Ararat holds a 55% approval rating on review aggregator Rotten Tomatoes, based on 78 reviews, with an average rating of 6.3/10.
-The website's critics consensus reads, "Though Ararat radiates intelligence, its impact is diminished by an overly intricate plot and cerebral style."
-On Metacritic, the film holds a weighted average score of 62 out of 100 based on 25 reviews, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 25 critics, indicating "generally favorable" reviews.